MaslovArt/CsvEnt/README.md

 **CsvEnt** is a simple library to make working with csv easier.
 It helps bind files to entities and create files based on entities.

 CsvEnt can be useful for these scenarios:
-- bind csv file to entities
+- read file to entities
 - write entities to file

 Usage